clintcan/PHPWeave/SECURITY_AUDIT.md

 ## Executive Summary

-PHPWeave v2.2.0 has undergone a comprehensive security audit against the OWASP Top 10 (2021) standard, including all new features: database migrations, connection pooling, and multi-database support.
+PHPWeave v2.2.2 has undergone a comprehensive security audit against the OWASP Top 10 (2021) standard, including all features: database migrations, connection pooling, multi-database support, and the new http_async library.
 The framework demonstrates **strong security practices** with all identified vulnerabilities successfully resolved.

 ### Final Security Rating: **A+** (Excellent)